jhumelsine/jhumelsine.github.io/_posts/2024-03-15-interpreter-design-pattern-introduction.md

 If someone can understand the basic nuts-and-bolts of Specification, then Interpreter isn't much more of a leap beyond that.
 I featured Specification in the two previous blogs because it’s a steppingstone toward understanding Interpreter as a whole.

 Coincidentally, the GoF used a similar problem for their C++ example.
 Theirs was a Boolean expression evaluator.
 Specification is a Boolean evaluator as well.
 The main difference between the GoF example and Specification is the leaf nodes.
 Leaf nodes in the GoF example are either Boolean variables or true/false Boolean constants.
 With Specification, the leaf nodes are Boolean values based upon the satisfiability of the field attributes within a Context object.
-In the case of the Smart Playlist Specification, the leaf node Boolean results of a Track's Genre, Rating, Artist, and other attributes.
+In the case of the Smart Playlist Specification, the leaf node Boolean results from a Track's Genre, Rating, Artist, and other attributes.

 The GoF don’t show all the steps from grammar to implementation.
 I’m going to fill in a few of the gaps with Specification here as a short primer.
 I’ll present more details in the subsequent blog entries.

 ## Domain-Specific Language Primer
 Specification is a [Domain-Specific Language](https://en.wikipedia.org/wiki/Domain-specific_language) (DSL).
 A DSL is a small language that’s designed for a specific domain.
-In the Smart Playlist use case, it’s a domain that allows the user to organize Smart Playlists based upon a set of user defined rules that dynamically group tracks in those playlists based upon their attribute values.
+In the [Smart Playlist Use Case](https://jhumelsine.github.io/2024/03/07/specification-design-pattern-use-case.html), it’s a domain that allows the user organize Smart Playlists based upon a set of user defined rules that dynamically organize tracks in those playlists based upon their attribute values.

 A DSL is a specialist.
-It solves problems in its domain very well, but beyond its domain, it loses its power.
+It solves problems in its domain very well.
+But venture beyond its domain, it loses its power.
 A general-purpose language, such as C++, Java and Python, can accommodate any domain, but not without additional domain support or infrastructure.
 One could argue that well design implementation will eventually become domain specific through consistent use of class, method and attribute names.

-A DSL allows you to solve a problem quickly right at the start as long as the problem is within the domain.
-A general-purpose language allows you to solve any problem, but it may take more time to achieve that solution.
+A DSL allows you to solve a problem quickly as long as the problem is within the domain.
+A general-purpose language allows you to solve any problem, but it may take more time to establish domain foundations before achieving a solution.

 <img src="https://live.staticflickr.com/4078/4909081845_3aeb704a66_o.png" alt="Fox and Hedgehog" title="Image Source: https://www.flickr.com/photos/38299630@N05/4909081845" width = "20%" align="right" style="padding-right: 20px;">

 > ___The fox knows many things, but the hedgehog knows one big thing. — Archilochus, Greek Lyric Poet___

-A Domain-Specific Language is a hedgehog.
+A Domain-Specific Language is a Hedgehog.

-A General-Purpose Language is a fox.
+A General-Purpose Language is a Fox.

 ## Programming Language Grammar Primer

 <img src="https://live.staticflickr.com/2905/14783088973_3f7d1f2e2a_o.jpg" alt="Sentence Diagrams" title="Image Source: https://www.flickr.com/photos/internetarchivebookimages/14783088973" width = "30%" align="right" style="padding-right: 20px;">

 To the best of my knowledge all programming languages are defined via [grammars](https://en.wikibooks.org/wiki/Introduction_to_Programming_Languages/Grammars), including DSLs.
-A grammar is a set of rules that documents the syntax and structure of language concepts:
+A grammar is a set of rules that documents the syntax and structure of a programming language:
 * All programs in a programming language can trace their stucture back to grammar rules.
-* Each program projects a unique parse tree based consistent with the grammar rules.
+* Each program projects a unique parse tree consistent with the grammar rules.
 This is similar to sentence diagramming.
-* The leaf nodes tend to correspond to the language elements in the program itself.
+* The tree leaf nodes correspond to the language elements in the program itself.
-* The non-terminal nodes indicate the relationship among the leaf nodes and other non-terminal nodes.
-That is, they provide organization structure to individual langage elements.
+* The tree non-terminal nodes indicate the relationship among the leaf nodes and other non-terminal nodes.
+That is, they provide the organization structure.
 * Behaviors are added to the organization structures.
 This is technically beyond grammar definition, but it's the last step achieving behavior from programming languages defined via a grammar.

 The same grammar rules that support “Hello World!” are the same ones that support some of the most sophisticated software systems ever created.
 The only difference is in the size and complexity of the program itself and the unique parse tree that's projected from it.

 DSLs tend to have smaller grammars than general-purpose programming languages.
 They may consist of only a handful of rules.
-A surprisingly small Interpreter implementation can accommodate a DSL program of any size.
+A surprisingly small Interpreter implementation can accommodate the elements of a DSL.
 This makes Interpreter an ideal implementation for a DSL as we'll eventuall see.

 Most DSL programs tend to be small, but there’s no restriction on the size of the program.
 Staying with Specification example, it could be a program with one statement, and therefore one object in the tree.
 Or it could be a program of hundreds of statements and therefore hundreds of objects in the tree.

 Grammars generally only have three basic rule types:
-* __IS-A__ rule, which lists the grammar rules that are special cases of a more general rule.
+* __OR__ rule, which lists the grammar rules that are more specific versions of the general rule.
-* __HAS-A__ rule, which defines the language elements and grammar rules that comprise this rule.
+* __AND__ rule, which defines the language elements and grammar rules that comprise this rule.
 * __DEFINITION__, __ which is a rule that’s not defined in terms of other rules.

 Here’s a quick example of some grammar rule syntax:
 ```
-RuleX ::= RuleA | RuleB  // i.e., IS-A
+RuleX ::= RuleA | RuleB  // i.e., RuleX can become RuleA OR RuleB
-RuleA ::= “A” “(“ RuleX “)” // i.e, HAS-A, which contains indirect recursion
+RuleA ::= “A” “(“ RuleX “)” // i.e, RuleA is comprised of "A" AND "(" AND RuleX AND ")".
 RuleB ::= “B” // i.e., DEFINITION
 ```

-The __IS-A__ and __HAS-A__ relationships are implied by the __OR__ (`|`) and __AND__ (which is usually defaulted) operations in the rule definitions.
+The __OR__ operation is denoted by \|\.
+The __AND__ operation is assumed, much like multiplication is assumed in algebra when not specified.
+We assume that mass and acceleration are being multipled in `F = ma`.
+The same applies to grammar rules.
+Assume __AND__ when not provided.

 NOTE: Grammar rules originate from automata theory.
 Their application to define programming languages is a practical application.